ROSS1996/financemanager/website/README.md

 ## Description

 The frontend of this project is built with Next.js and TypeScript and uses Tailwind for styling.
-It requires a backend endpoint to function properly (not necessarily the one provided in the repository).
+It requires a backend endpoint to function properly (not necessarily the one provided in this repository).
 Before attempting to run it, make sure to edit the `.env` file in the project directory.

 ## Screenshot